Ingstrup/rubyshufflesort/README.md

 # rubyshufflesort
-Ineffectively sort an array of integers.
+Inefficiently sort an array of integers.